markmoxon/elite-over-econet-acorn-archimedes/2-build-files/README.md

 * [crc32.py](crc32.py) calculates checksums during the verify stage and compares the results with the relevant binaries in the [4-reference-binaries](../4-reference-binaries) folder

-* [export-symbols.py](convert-to-vasm.py) extracts symbol values from the vasm output so they can be included in other sources

 It also contains the `make.exe` executable for Windows, plus the required DLL files.

 ---